Jumpstart Lab Curriculum

 Simple Partials

-Open views/articles/show.html.haml and look for the H3 that starts the comments section.
+Open views/articles/show.html.erb and look for the H3 that starts the comments section.
 The H3 line and everything below it are about comments.
 They are related to the article, but are not intrinsic to showing an article.
 They are a perfect candidate for a simple partial extraction.

 We create partials by adding a file to the views folder and beginning the filename with an underscore.